Paul Bearer: Managing The Undertaker (1990–1996)

-Managing Mankind and Kane (1996–1998)
+Managing Mankind, The Executioner, Vader and Kane (1996–1998)

 Bearer holding his urn in 1996.

-Eventually Bearer turned heel again by betraying his long-time protege at SummerSlam 1996 to align himself with The Undertaker's arch-enemies, Mankind and Goldust, According to Moody, the WWF wanted Bearer to turn on The Undertaker for him to get ready for the storyline with Kane the following year.
-At In Your House 11: Buried Alive, Bearer brought The Executioner to help Mankind and other wrestlers bury The Undertaker and Bearer managed The Executioner for two months until Bearer fired him and at Royal Rumble, Bearer became the new manager of Big Van Vader.
+For the next two years, The Undertaker continued to dominate the WWF with Bearer by his side, but by early Summer 1996, wrestling fans were getting tired of the urn giving power to the Undertaker and fans began booing them and a change was needed.
+At SummerSlam, Bearer turned on his longtime protégé and aligned himself with Mankind.
+According to The Undertaker, the original plan was for The Undertaker and Bearer to turn heel, and Mankind was to turn face, but Undertaker wasn't ready to turn heel.
+According to Moody, the WWF wanted Bearer to turn on The Undertaker for him to get ready for the storyline with Kane the following year.
+At In Your House 11: Buried Alive, Bearer brought The Executioner and other wrestlers including Hunter Hearst-Helmsley & Crush to help Mankind and bury The Undertaker alive and Bearer managed The Executioner for two months until Bearer fired him and at Royal Rumble, Bearer became the new manager of Vader after helping him defeat The Undertaker.
 In April 1997 at In Your House 14: Revenge of the 'Taker, The Undertaker set Bearer's face ablaze using a fireball, which was done in retaliation for Bearer having Mankind set a fireball to The Undertaker's face several weeks prior.
 Resulting from The Undertaker's actions, Bearer suffered (kayfabe) burns to his face and was bandaged for a time.
 Once healed from the burns, Bearer changed his looks, shedding the makeup of ghostly pallor and jet-black color to his natural strawberry blond hair and less make-up.
-No longer using his ghostly appearance and mannerisms, he became loudmouthed and shrill and often delivered ranting, raving promos.
+Bearer even dropped his ghostly appearance and shaved his mustache (which grew back by fall 1997) and became a loudmouth manager and began speaking in his Percy Pringle III voice.

-Around mid-1997, Paul Bearer coerced The Undertaker (WWF Champion at the time) into being his protégé again with the ultimatum of revealing a deep, dark secret from their past.
+Around mid-1997, Paul Bearer blackmailed The Undertaker (WWF Champion at the time) into being his protégé again with the ultimatum of revealing a deep, dark secret from their past.
 During this time, Bearer made references to the "fires of hell," likening The Undertaker's dark secret to The Undertaker's act of setting fire to his face.
 Under duress, The Undertaker accepted after several weeks of resistance.
 While "managing" The Undertaker this time around, Bearer engaged in tyrannical behaviors towards him, harassing him constantly.
 Eventually, The Undertaker lost his patience and refused to allow Bearer to continue being his manager, leading Bearer to reveal the secret.